okolianastesia/okolianastesia/README.md

 Data analysis projects
 Dashboards and reports
-Practical solutions to real world data problems
+Practical solutions to real world data problems.

 Basically: projects that show what I can do.